 “Freya?”
 Louis said, standing up, “I’m so sorry, for everything.”

 Freya nodded as she wiped her eyes again.

 “When will I be able to see her?”
 Louis asked, looking at Ted and Diane, Diane had put her arm around Freya’s shoulders as Ted let go of her arm and turned to look at Louis, the hate evident in his eyes.

-“We’re not giving the baby up for adoption,” Louis fumed, “It will be a cold day in hell when I let that happen.”
+“We’re not giving the baby up for adoption,” Louis hissed, “It will be a cold day in Hell when I let that happen.”

-“We will support him the entire way,” Louis turned to look at his mother in awe, feeling an overwhelming want to cry from the way that they were supporting him.
+“We will support him with whatever decision him and your daughter make,” Louis turned to look at his mother in awe, feeling an overwhelming want to cry from the way that they were supporting him.

 “Why should you pay for the mistakes that your son made?”
 Ted asked her, an eyebrow raised in question.

-“I love my son, which is why I will stand by any choice he makes about the baby that both him and your daughter are responsible for.”
+“I love my son, which is why I will stand by any choice he makes about the baby that both he and your daughter are responsible for.”
 Fleur told him angrily.

 Louis hung his head as he heard the door close behind the Headmaster, he could feel his mother and father watching him.
 His eyes were prickling and he couldn’t bear to see that look of disappointment on their faces.